 Guaranteed trick # 4 – Determine if you want to DIY (do it yourself) or hire a professional contractor to install your shower wall panel system

 If saving on the cost of a contractor to install your wall panels is essential to make this job work for your budget consider using either the cheap fiberglass standard sized wall panel system (assuming you can use a standard size), the PVC backed composite faux stone walls, solid surface or the laminate wall panel system.
 Of all of these I would rank the PVC system and the laminate system as the simplest (with the laminate system #1 because the longest wall – the shower back wall – can be installed without having to lug up a single bulky panel into a tight bathroom space).
+These simple to install systems can be perfect for shower walls in manufactured homes as well.
 You’ll see a pictures of the laminate and decorative faux stone marble systems being installed below.

 Acrylic shower wall panels, on the other hand, sounds easy but they’re more of a pain in the butt than you think.
 Since these panels are prone to expansion and contraction (and need to be installed using butyl tape – which is messy) they are best installed by a trained contractor.